juanorphanos/juanorphanos.github.io/_posts/2018-01-25-ADAuditPolicy.md

 We don't recommend using both categories at the same time, since it might lead to unexpected resultant settings being applied.
 As a best practice we recommend to enable this setting: Audit: Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings policy setting under Local Policies\Security Options.

+> Best Practice #1: Always use the Advanced Audit Policy settings instead of legacy settings

-> Best Practice #1: Always use the ** Audit: Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings ** policy setting
+> Best Practice #2: Always use the **Audit: Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings** policy setting